How do I make a donation to School on Wheels?

 What kind of support can I expect from School on Wheels?

 Once you are matched with your student.
 Your School on Wheels Coordinator will be in regular contact with you to provide assistance and give feedback.
 Anytime you are unsure about what do or how to handle a situation you will have a School on Wheels Coordinator there to help and feedback on how you are making a difference just by showing up.
-You will be joining over 700 other volunteers in the School on Wheels family.

 What if I need to take a vacation and cannot meet my student?